 Each fall, the CFPA sponsors a major religious and educational gathering on current peace issues.
 Speakers have included General William Burns, Ben Cohen, Marion Wright Edelman, Daniel Ellsberg, George Kennan, George McGovern, Mary McGrory, Patricia Schroeder, Cyrus Vance, Bishop Leontine Kelly, and Andrew Young, among others.

 The CFPA holds an annual gathering and dinner open to all members to learn of and give input to our work.
 Speakers have included William Sloane Coffin, Admiral Stansfield Turner, Freeman Dyson, and John Kenneth Galbraith, among others.

-Annual Concert for Peace:
+Concerts for Peace:

-Annually since 1986, the CFPA has sponsored a Concert for Peace to raise funds and provide cultural expressions for peace.
+Many years, the CFPA has sponsored a Concert for Peace to raise funds and provide cultural expressions for peace.
 Performers have included David Byrne, the Paul Winter Consort, Richie Havens, Holly Near, Emerson String Quartet, Pete Seeger, Peter Yarrow, Baba Olatunji, Suzanne Vega, Dar Williams, Janis Ian, and many others.

 Gun Violence Prevention:

 Through press conferences, press releases, radio and television programs, letters to the editor, and op-ed pieces, the Coalition conveys information and perspectives on our priorities.

 The Coalition organizes vigils, rallies, and other public demonstrations to call attention of the community, the media, and our elected representatives to the urgent need for advancing our goals.
 At times the CFPA co-sponsors events with other organizations to increase our effectiveness and to lend solidarity to related causes.